enum-gg/caddy-discord/README.md

 ```

 ## Discord Resources
-**realm** allows you name a label and group together specific targeted Discord Users by using the directives below.
+**realm** allows you to name a label and group together specific targeted Discord Users by using the directives below.

 | Resource        | Description                                                 | Example                                                                                                                                                                                                                          |
 |-----------------|-------------------------------------------------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|